Fsubject/find-the-number/README.md

 ## How it works?
 - Transfer all downloaded files in the same folder
 - Open a CMD in the folder
-- Write in the CMD: "python main.py", to open the file
+- Write in the CMD: "python main.py" or "python3 main.py" if you're on Linux
+- Last step, have fun!

 ## Any problems or want new features?
 Contact me!
 - Discord: Fsubject#1247